mensbeam/Arsse/docs/en/030_Supported_Protocols/030_Fever.md

 - The undocumented `group_ids`, `feed_ids`, and `as=unread` parameters are all supported
 - XML output is supported, but may not behave as Fever did.
 Its use by clients is discouraged

+# Interaction with HTTP Authentication

+We are not aware of any Fever clients which respond to HTTP authentication challenges.
+If the Web server or The Arsse is configured to require successful HTTP authentication, Fever clients are not likely to be able to connect properly.

+# Interaction with Folders

+Unlike other protocols supported by The Arsse, Fever uses "groups" (more commonly known as tags or labels) to organize newsfeeds.
+These are fully supported and are exposed as categories in OPML import and export.
+They are treated separately from folders.